 - Time outdoors: If schedule permits we will be able to go for a nature walk or a longer adventure during the week.
 Why is that important?
 Because weekdays seem to be the times of lower crowds, therefore, there is a lower risk for infection.

-How will I do this?
+How will we get through this?

 Now, unless you have a vocation for homeschooling—which I don’t but I truly admire those who do—you are probably be thinking how would we survive?
 I mean, we all made the cute homeschool schedules and have been through infinite arts and crafts activities.

 We have heard about the potential learning loss and psychological effects of the extended closures.
 But if you think about the current conditions of going back to school, I believe the limitations outweigh the risks.

-So how is this going to work?
+So how is distance learning going to work?

 Trust your instincts and go with what suits best in your particular situation.
-Just remember that you are not in this alone.
+Just remember, you are not in this alone.
 You can scream and cry and doubt yourself along the way.
-But in the end, I believe that we will be OK and so will our children.
+But in the end, I believe we will be okay and so will our children.